SolrNet/SolrNet/Documentation/Highlighting.md

 # Highlighting

-This feature will "highlight" (typically with markup) the terms that matched the query, including a snippet of the text around the matched term.
+This feature will "highlight" (typically with markup and commonly with an emphasis tag:<em>) the terms that matched the query, including a snippet of the text around the matched term.
+Highlighting is applied for each one of the fields where the highlighting has been requested.

 Sample code: